Canary Islands: Economy and environment

+This VAT plus transportation costs make very difficult that small Canarian shops sell to the rest of Spain.

+The transportation costs are even higher outside of Tenerife and Gran Canaria.

-Canarian time is Western European Time (WET) (or GMT; in summer one hour ahead of GMT).
-So Canarian time is one hour behind that of mainland Spain and the same as that of the UK, Ireland and mainland Portugal all year round.
+Canarian time is Western European Time (WET), or GMT.
+In summer, one hour ahead of GMT.
+Canarian time is one hour behind mainland Spain, and the same time as the UK, Ireland and mainland Portugal all year round.

 Tourism statistics

-The number of tourists who visited the Canary Islands had been in 2018 16,150,054 and in the year 2019 15,589,290.
+The number of tourists who visited the Canary Islands in 2022 was 14,617,383.
+In 2023, there were 16,210,911 arrivals.